 Repricing gap analysis measures the static timing of repricing risk of assets and liabilities.
 When compared to the previous year, 2002 saw a small change in the less than three-month period.
 There was a slight increase in the cumulative repricing amount.
 The ratio to total assets increased to 31.9% and the percentage to earning assets increased to 34.4%.
 However, there was greater movement in the three to twelve month period.
 The cumulative repricing amount jumped by \$64.2 million from the previous year.
 This made the Company more asset-sensitive in the case of market interest rate movements.
 In 2002, due to heavy loan demand, an increase in the loan portfolio exceeded the growth of CDs.
-Most of the increase in the loan portfolio exceeded the growth of CDs, the severity of asset sensitivity in the less than three-month period.
-Thus, despite the overall increase of core deposits and increase in CDs, the severity of asset sensitivity in the less than three-month period, but in terms of cumulative basis, the gap position between the three to twelve month periods was still asset sensitive instead of liability sensitive.
+Most of the increase in the loan portfolio was focused on floating rate assets that were included in the less than three-month period.
+Thus, despite the overall increase of core deposits and increase in CDs, the severity of asset sensitivity in the less than three-month period has deepened.
+The increase of liability surpassed the increase of assets repricing in the three to twelve month period, but in terms of cumulative basis, the gap position between the three to twelve month periods was still asset sensitive instead of liability sensitive.
 In the one to five-year period, both assets and liabilities increased, but the increase in liabilities was more than the increase in assets.
 In 2002, asset sensitivity deepened in the less than one-year period, which means that the effective duration of assets were shortened.